mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/ibm-integration.md

 ![](attachments/mendix-ibm-cloud-integration2.png)

-### 1.1 How Can I Run my Application on IBM Cloud?
+### 1.1 How Can I Run & Deploy My Application on IBM Cloud?

 IBM has integrated the provisioning and deployment of Mendix applications directly into the IBM Cloud.
 This is done using the IBM Toolchain and CI/CD pipeline integration.